MennaMagdie/mini-shell/README.md

 This project implements a simple command-line shell, capable of running basic shell commands, handling input/output redirection, piping, and background execution of processes.

+Tools/ Languages Used:
+- C for main execution functions (POSEX standard system calls used)
+- Lex for lexical analysis, to tokenize input and handle regex
+- Yacc for parsing, to generate the syntax and handle grammar rules for shell commands

 ## 1. Features
 - Basic command execution with attributes(ls, ls -al, pwd, cat, etc..)